 So here goes:

 My name is Sally, and I’m a terrible parent.
 But it’s alright.
-I’ve realised that everyone parenting a pre-teen is a pretty terrible parent.
+I’ve realised that everyone parenting a pre-teen or tween is a pretty terrible parent.

 Here’s the thing.
 You spend ten years perfecting your parenting technique on this little person, safe in the knowledge that any mistakes can be fixed.
 Probably.